marialma/marialma.github.io/README.md

 I speak conversational Mandarin Chinese, I understand Shanghainese, and I'm slowly learning Swahili and French.

-### Interests
+## Interests
-I'm interested in improving quality of care, and I believe in the promise of technology to achieve this.
+I'm interested in improving quality of healthcare, and I believe in the promise of technology to achieve this.

-### Projects
+## Projects
 This page is intended as a space where I can showcase what I am learning about data visualizations among other things.
 Most of my code these days is written for work.